 Transfer and proficiency credit

 An evaluation of your transfer credit will be provided upon receipt of your official transcript(s) and your tuition deposit.
-If you would like an evaluation before you submit your deposit, please let the Office of Admissions know.
+If you would like an evaluation before you submit your deposit, please contact the Office of Admissions.
 Credit for Advanced Placement (AP), IB and other proficiency credit is awarded following receipt of your official AP, IB or CLEP transcript.

 Students taking college credits while in high school must submit an official college transcript for transfer of credit.
 We recommend having your transcripts received by the Admissions Office before Orientation.